elite-polito/elite-polito.github.io/news/2023-01-cfp-splitech2023-cybersecurity/index.md

 ComSoc).
 The conference will be held in **Bol** and **Split**, **Croatia**, June 20-23, 2023.

-Submissions are open until February 24, 2023, at the following link, by selecting the symposium ("SYM_IOT") and our special issue ("**`SS_CYBER`**"): https://www.edas.info/newPaper.php?c=30289&track=114859
+Submissions are open until March 13, 2023 (extended deadline), at the following link, by selecting the symposium ("SYM_IOT") and our special issue ("**`SS_CYBER`**"): https://www.edas.info/newPaper.php?c=30289&track=114859